zendeskgarden/css-components/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] :arrow_left: renders as expected with reversed (RTL) direction
 * [ ] :nail_care: provides `custom.css` example for modifying the
   primary accent color
+* [ ] :memo: tested in Chrome, Firefox, Safari, Edge, and IE11